Esri/esri-loader/README.md

 ### [Svelte](https://svelte.dev/)

 - [esri-svelte-example](https://github.com/gavinr/esri-svelte-example) - An example Svelte application that shows how to use esri-loader to load a map.
+- [esri-svelte-basemaps-example](https://github.com/jwasilgeo/esri-svelte-basemaps-example) - An example Svelte application that shows how to use esri-loader to create a custom `<EsriMapView>` component and explore various basemaps.

 ### [Vue.js](https://vuejs.org/)